onrylmz/serverless-datapipeline-aws-sam/README.md

 # Sample Serverless Data Pipeline

-This is a sample template for sample serverless data pipeline - Below is a brief explanation of what I have generated for you:
+This is a sample template for a serverless data pipeline - Below is a brief explanation of what I have generated for you:

 ```bash
 .